Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 Manning’s career had seen him through more than a few hairy engagements.
 His voice was level and calm despite the hit to their ship as he began to take control of the battlespace.
 "Focus fire on the capital ship."

-Caruthers watched intently as the command was followed...to no appreciable effect.
+Caruthers watched intently as the command was followed... to no appreciable effect.
 The *Apex’s* escorts had already closed ranks and tightly cocooned her in shielding.

 He turned his attention from the spaceborne battle to review the report coming up from the ground teams.
 HEAT team 1 had a clear mission success, the Farthrow facility below was neutralized and repairs would not be feasible in any reasonable time span.
 They were moving to destroy the anti-orbital forcefield generators and then exfiltrate so the fleet could flatten the facility and make their sabotage very permanent.